nanopack/pulse/README.md

 ### Contributing

 Contributions to the pulse project are welcome and encouraged.
 Pulse is a [Nanobox](https://nanobox.io) project and contributions should follow the [Nanobox Contribution Process & Guidelines](https://docs.nanobox.io/contributing/).

+todo:
+   there may be a bug with continuous queries aggregating by host and service rather than just service
+   there may also be a bug getting hourly stats that returns all aggregated stats
+   there may also be a bug with daily peaks that adds the stat from different hosts' (maybe it needs to divide by number of hosts/instances with that stat)

 ### Licence